Gilles Deleuze

-Gilles Louis René Deleuze (Note: /dəˈluːz/ də-LOOZ; /fr/) (18 January 1925 – 4 November 1995) was a French philosopher who, from the early 1950s until his death in 1995, wrote on philosophy, literature, film, and fine art.
-His most popular works were the two volumes of Capitalism and Schizophrenia: Anti-Oedipus (1972) and A Thousand Plateaus (1980), both co-written with psychoanalyst Félix Guattari.
+Gilles Louis René Deleuze (Note: /dəˈluːz/ də-LOOZ; /fr/) (18 January 1925 – 4 November 1995) was a French philosopher who, from the early 1950s until his death, wrote on a variety of subjects including ontology, social critique, film theory, and fine art.
+His most popular works were the two volumes of Capitalism and Schizophrenia: Anti-Oedipus (1972) and A Thousand Plateaus (1980), both co-written with long-term collaborator Félix Guattari.
 His metaphysical treatise Difference and Repetition (1968) is considered to be his magnum opus.
 (Note: "Difference and Repetition is definitely the most important work published by Deleuze."
 (Edouard Morot-Sir, from the back cover of the first edition of the English translation)) (Note: James Williams: "It is nothing less than a revolution in philosophy and stands out as one of the great philosophical works of the twentieth century" (James Williams, Gilles Deleuze's Difference and Repetition: A Critical Introduction and Guide [Edinburgh UP, 2003], p.
 1).)

-An important part of Deleuze's oeuvre is devoted to the reading of other philosophers: the Stoics, Leibniz, Hume, Kant, Nietzsche, Spinoza, and Bergson.
+A significant part of Deleuze's oeuvre is devoted to the radical reinterpretation of important figures in the history of philosophers including the Stoics, Leibniz, Hume, Kant, Nietzsche, Spinoza, and Bergson.
 A. W. Moore, citing Bernard Williams's criteria for a great thinker, ranks Deleuze among the "greatest philosophers".
-Although he once characterized himself as a "pure metaphysician", his work has influenced a variety of disciplines across the humanities, including philosophy, art, and literary theory, as well as movements such as post-structuralism and postmodernism.
+Although he once characterized himself as a "pure metaphysician", his concepts have influenced many fields and been applied across art, literary theory, musicology and sociology amongst others and is frequently associated with post-structuralism and postmodernism.

-Life
+Biography

-Early life
+Early life and education

 Gilles Deleuze was born into a middle-class family in Paris and lived there for most of his life.
 His mother was Odette Camaüer and his father, Louis, was an engineer.
 His initial schooling was undertaken during World War II, during which time he attended the Lycée Carnot.
 He also spent a year in khâgne at the Lycée Henri IV.
 During the Nazi occupation of France, Deleuze's brother, three years his senior, Georges, was arrested for his participation in the French Resistance, and died while in transit to a concentration camp.
 In 1944, Deleuze went to study at the Sorbonne.
 His teachers there included several noted specialists in the history of philosophy, such as Georges Canguilhem, Jean Hyppolite, Ferdinand Alquié, and Maurice de Gandillac.
 Deleuze's lifelong interest in the canonical figures of modern philosophy owed much to these teachers.